Note: This discussion was first posted to the Ephemera and Collectibles group. It has been updated and reposted here.

 I have since found two more publications, one each from John's and Jeff's lists; and three more recently found by Jeff.

-A "third cut" was made in September 2017 after posting an article I found, Jeff submitted nineteen more items to his list.
-Of those, I was able to acquire ten and found an undocumented addition while searching for another.
+A "third cut" was made in September 2017 after posting an article I found, Jeff submitted eighteen more items to his list.
+Of those, I was able to acquire eleven and found an undocumented addition while searching for another.

 0] National Geographic Magazine, September 1988, Page 352, “Spoofing the Geographic”: This article is a six page look at parodies and cartoons about the Society over the years.